roots/bud/docs/components-hooks.md

 ---
-description: Manipulate and expose internal values from the Framework and extensions.
+description: Expose and manipulate exposed values during config and compilation.
 ---

 # Hooks

-Bud provides a system of 'hooks' to expose values for easier modification.
+Bud provides a system of 'hooks' to expose values for modification.

-## bud.hooks.on: modify compile-time values
+## bud.hooks.on

 Hooks are defined as functions.
 Hook functions are registered with `bud.hooks.on`